 Professional behaviours Communicates clearly and concisely regarding procedure Communication Demonstrates consideration of wider team.
 Explains preparation and thinking ahead.
-Empathy Handles animal gently; Demonstrates understanding of value of living animal.
-Knows own limits Demonstrates awareness of own limits and when to seek advice.
-Open to receive advice/ guidance.
+Handles animal gently; Demonstrates understanding of value of living anima Demonstrates awareness of own limits and when to seek a Open to receive advice/ guidance.
 Engagement Engages with tutor and learning opportunity